Employment Discrimination | Employee Rights

 - Home / Employee Rights | Arizona Lawyers | Employee Rights /

 - Employment Discrimination | Employee Rights

 Both the federal government and the state of Arizona have laws that prohibit employers from discriminating against people because of certain characteristics; however, this does not mean that employee discrimination does not still occur.
-Proving that an employer discriminated against you can be difficult, so if you believe you may have a claim, it is critical that you consult with an attorney who is well-versed in Arizona employment law.
+Proving that an employer discriminated against you can be difficult, so if you believe you may have a claim, it is critical that you consult with an attorney who is well-versed in Arizona employment discrimination law.